 Myth #12: Your friendships will only be superficial ones.

 The last one of the popular myths about digital nomads: When you are moving places every couple of weeks or months you naturally have to say goodbye to people you’ve just met.
 Often there is no time to create many common experiences or memories.

-However, in my experience these relationships can be even more intense.
-Sometimes you meet new people in extreme situations, you struggle with the same difficulties, help each other out, share new experiences and learn their stories.
+However, in my experience, these relationships can be even more intense.
+Sometimes you meet new people in extreme situations, struggle with the same difficulties, help each other out, share new experiences and learn their stories.

 It’s not about how much time you have together, but rather how you spend that time.
 Some of my closest friends are people I’ve met somewhere along the way.

 Find great online and offline communities for digital nomads to find like-minded people.

 Myths About Digital Nomads: Debunked!